emrichmp/myFoodJournal-Frontend/dev_checklist.md

 [X] - Finish setting up back end for logging in and signing up [X] - sign in needs to authenticate - rails validations [X] - finish fetchhandler in myDiary
 Sign up/login to dos
 [X] - After user signs up or logs in, have it switch login to App component using the loggedIn state [X] - have all components access the window.localStorage('user') to pull the correct data on GETs [X] - myGoals
    [X] - myHistory
    [X] - myDiary
-[] - Pass goal_id to goalfrom to patch the right goal [] - Goal needs to handle case of new goal

 myDiary to dos
 [X] - finish POST req to create journal if none exists - dont forget utc - DateTime.now.utc in BACKEND